-Suffering the burden of crushing debt, overdue bills and the threat of foreclosure or repossession is not something that you have to go through alone.
-Through a Chapter 13 bankruptcy filing, we can help you to regain a stable financial footing, keep your property, and obtain debt relief.
+Suffering the burden of crushing debt, overdue bills, and the threat of foreclosure or repossession is not something that you have to go through alone.
+Through a Chapter 13 bankruptcy filing, we can help you regain a stable financial footing, keep your property, and obtain debt relief.

-At Sypher Law, we help our clients in the Kansas City area make new beginnings by guiding them through the bankruptcy process.
-During your free, no-obligation consultation, we review your individual financial situation in order to recommend the best solution for you.
-We are experienced in bankruptcy law, and compassionate to each client’s individual needs.
+At Sypher Law, we help our clients make new beginnings by guiding them through the bankruptcy process.
+During your free, no-obligation consultation, Sarah will review your individual financial situation in order to recommend the best solution for you.
+She is very experienced in bankruptcy law and compassionate to each client’s individual needs.
 We will do our best to help you.

 Additional information about the bankruptcy process can be found on our Bankruptcy FAQ page.

-Sypher Law will evaluate your situation and help you decide whether to file a Chapter 13 bankruptcy or a Chapter 7 bankruptcy.
+Sarah will evaluate your situation and help you decide whether to file Chapter 13 bankruptcy or a Chapter 7 bankruptcy.

 Another advantage of a Chapter 13 bankruptcy filing is that it allows individuals to reschedule secured debts and extend them over the life of the Chapter 13 plan, with the exception of a primary-residence mortgage.
 Examples of debts that can be rescheduled are vehicle loans and tax debt.
 Rescheduling these debts may lower the payments for the debts and reduce interest and penalties.

 A Chapter 13 bankruptcy could help to lower your debts and allow you to keep your home and personal property.
 Most importantly, it may give you a second chance and the opportunity for a new financial life.